 When it comes to my art I am an explorer.
 Photography was first for me in the 1950's as it opened ways of seeing and picture making that I had not experienced before.
-Then in the 1980’s as the result of a Cornell grant I was able to get then state of the art computer equipment and I started exploring computer software looking for ways to make art using this new technology.
-Over the years computers and software have evolved in power and capabilities and my work as an artist has responded.
+Then in the 1980’s as the result of a Cornell University grant I was able to get state of the art computer equipment and software and start looking for ways to make art through this new technology.
+Over the years computers and software have evolved in power and capabilities and hence my work as an artist using digital processes has followed suit.

-A few years ago the iPhone suddenly leaped forward in capability and I also became aware that there were loads of apps for it.
-That started another new exploration using new apps to transform images into something not previously seen.
-Apps are now becoming available in a constant flow and offer extraordinarily picture possibilities, and I look for new ones every day.
+A few years ago the iPhone suddenly leaped forward in capability and I also became aware that there were now many new apps for it.
+That started another round of exploration using new apps to transform images into something not previously seen.
+Apps have now become available in a growing constant flow and offer added extraordinarily picture possibilities.
+I look for new ones every day.

-Most galleries here show my new ways of seeing and picturing.
-Sometimes I may use multiple apps transforming an iPhone grabbed image into something not previously seen, and even something I could not have imagined.
-And often I don’t know what I will get when I start even though I do have some favorite apps and transformations that I prefer.
-Like many other artists I know when I see it that it is right and that I am done.
+My works on this site show my new ways of seeing and picturing using digital technology.
+Sometimes I may use multiple apps transforming a iPhone image into something not previously seen, and even something I could not have even imagined.
+And often I don’t know what I will get when I start even though I do have some favorite apps that yield familiar transformations.
+At times people ask me how do I know when to stop when applying and using these apps.
+My reply is that like many other artists when I think that it looks and feels right then I know that I am done.

-Supporting these current works are my 50 years as an artist and early years as an architect in California which provided me with strong design and composition training.
-But also recently I have been using apps that adds layers of textures which hearken back to my early years in photography where images of pealing paint and weathered textures most often caught my attention as photographs.
+Supporting these current works are my 60 plus years as an artist and before that 15 years as an architect in California which provided me with strong design and composition training.
+But I also love textures and recently I have been using apps that adds layers of textures which hearken back to my early years in photography where images of pealing paint and weathered textures most often caught my attention as photographs.
 I suppose one could say that weathered texturing is for me a symbol, an awareness that life is about changes and continuing ongoing movement from something new to something old and back again, an ongoing never ending cycle.